mbourque/creo_batch_maker/README.md

 - Click **GO** to generate the `.dxc`.
 - Click **Open Batch** to launch Creo distributed batch.

-### Distribution notes

-- Move `dist\main.exe` to the project main folder before running it.
-- `main.exe` must be in the same folder as `kill.bat` for the app to work correctly.
-- If you move the EXE to another folder, copy `kill.bat` into that same folder.
-- `app_settings.json` is created next to the EXE when **GO** succeeds.

 ## Install with Python

 ```powershell